nabil-hassan/github-actions-sandbox-v2/11-deployment-environments/deployment-environments.md

 - Run the action below via the UI and inspect the output
 - You can pick which lower environment is used when you run the job using a workflow input

+NB actually GitHub actions now supports a datatype called `environment` which can be used instead of choice as is the case below.

 ```yaml
 # Used to illustrate deployment environments
 name: Deployment environments workflow